nshenderov/strapi-plugin-ckeditor/README.md

 * [Thanks](#thanks)

 ## <a id="features"></a>✨ Features
-This plugin works on custom build of CKEditor 5 packed with useful plugins.

 * **Lots of default plugins:** for styling text, images, tables and so on.
 * **Font color picker:** choose colors for font styling that's not defined in config from the color palette.
 * **Upload adapter for Strapi:** for upload images to your library when you drop an image into the editor.